 A student who arrives late to school must report to the Attendance Office.
-The student must bring a note from a parent(s)/guardian(s) stating the reason for late arrival.
 If a student is arriving late, the parent(s)/guardian(s) must phone the Attendance Office by 10:30 a.m. on the day of the late arrival.
-If a student needs to leave school early, they must bring a note from a parent(s)/guardian(s) to the Attendance Office prior to the beginning of school.
-This note must state the reason for early dismissal and phone number of the parent(s)/guardian(s) so the Attendance Office can confirm the information.
-A pass will be issued to the student that will be presented to the teacher giving permission to leave class quietly for the appointment.
+If a student needs to leave school early, the parent or guardian must call at least one hour in advance so a pass can be issued and taken to the students class.
+If you are unable to give one hour notice it is the responsibility of the parent to contact their student and have them report to the attendance office to obtain their pass.
 A student returning to school from medical appointments must bring documentation from the medical office confirming the appointment to the Attendance Office.